Employment Law

 • Reasonable from a public policy perspective.

-Every non-compete agreement must be viewed based upon its own set of facts.
+Every non-compete agreement must be viewed based on its own facts.
 Contact the Strom law firm today for a free consultation to discuss the enforceability of your employment agreement.